8 New Uses for Old Clothes to Give Them a Second Life

-- Check out different websites to give you ideas of what’s in style and how to alter your old clothes.
+- Or, finally, check out different websites to give you ideas of what’s in style and how to alter your old clothes

 6. Make toys or cover books

-All you have to do is use your imagination.
+You can also find new uses for old clothes with all sorts of exciting crafts.
+To do that, all you need is your imagination!
 Use socks and buttons to make puppets and other fun characters your children will love.

 Another great way to reuse old clothes is to cover and protect books.
-Colored fabrics are best to cover your diary, favorite book, or photo album.
+To do this, colored fabrics are best, and they can be used to cover your diary, favorite book, or photo album.
 It adds a unique touch to any item.

 7. Home furnishing